kohlschutter/junixsocket/junixsocket-vsock/README.md

 facilitated via custom means, for example via a shared host-side `AF_UNIX` socket that acts as a proxy to the guest-side `AF_VSOCK` sockets.

-When using qemu (from Linux), add `-device vhost-vsock-pci,guest-cid=3` to enable VSOCK in the guest VM (optionally, change 3 to the desired guest CID).
-Make sure that, on the host, `/dev/vhost-vsock` is accessible by your process, and maybe use `modprobe vhost_vsock` to ensure that the host-side vsock implementation is loaded,
+When using qemu from Linux, add `-device vhost-vsock-pci,guest-cid=3` to enable VSOCK in the guest VM (optionally, change 3 to the desired guest CID).
+Make sure that, on the host, `/dev/vhost-vsock` is accessible by your process, and maybe use `modprobe vhost_vsock` to ensure that the host-side vsock implementation is loaded.

 ## How can I use `AF_VSOCK` sockets in Java with junixsocket?